Get A Jump On Law School With a Degree In Legal Studies

 With practical exposure and high academic standards, our graduates are prepared for the rigors of law school and graduate school.
 Legal Studies majors regularly earn admission to the best law school and graduate school programs across the country.
 Alumni have pursued successful careers as attorneys, academics, lobbyists and government relations experts.

-The Legal Studies major is an interdisciplinary course of study that examines the origins, development and theoretical foundations of Western political philosophy and law.
-Combining courses from political science, philosophy and other liberal arts disciplines, students explore issues such as justice, order, rights, the human condition, and ethical assumptions underlying the competing concepts of human nature and society.
-The Legal Studies major especially is recommended for students who are considering careers in law, higher education or public service.
+The Legal Studies major provides an interdisciplinary course of study that combines courses and learning outcomes from business, communications, English, history, political science, philosophy and other liberal arts disciplines.
+Students explore issues such as justice, order, rights, the human condition and ethical assumptions underlying the competing concepts of human nature and society.
+The Legal Studies program especially is recommended for students who are considering careers in law, higher education or public service.

 In a wide range of classes, preparing you for the rigors of a legal career, you will learn to formulate arguments and learn to analyze textual claims.
 You also will learn the basics of political philosophy and law.
 With partnership enrollment programs with the top law schools in the northeast, our students are prepared for their future legal careers guided by experts in the field.

 From the Department of Politics, Philosophy and Legal Studies